JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Documentation/Signoffs/SensorSignoff.md

 ## FUNCTION OF THE SUBSYSTEM
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The Sensor Subsystem will be designed to give various data to the Microcontroller Subsystem through the Interface Subsystem.
 As data acquisition starts, the output of each analog sensor goes through the Interface for voltage/current regulation to the microcontroller.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Within this Sensor Subsystem, the design team has decided to get multiple types of sensors for the modularity of the device.
 These types are digital, analog voltage, and analog current sensors.
 While the digital sensors send bits describing the measurement of a specific parameter, the analog sensors send their signals a bit differently.
-Analog sensors output analog signals which are different to measure from bits [11], therefore the Interface Subsystem will provide assistance in parameter conversion to the microcontroller.
+Analog sensors output analog signals which are different to measure from bits, therefore the Interface Subsystem will provide assistance in parameter conversion to the microcontroller.

 ## CONSTRAINTS ON THE SUBSYSTEM
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Constraints on the subsystem are as follows:

 1. Each sensor selected shall be able to measure a specific pollutant.
 These pollutants include carbon dioxide, methane, nitrogen dioxide, ozone, particulate matter, and sulfur dioxide.
 These sensors should work independently from each other.

 2. Shall be modular.
 Specifically, the change of sensors should be seamless and handled by the board and software.
-The sensors will have multiple kinds of Input/Output (I/O) ports.
-For a sensor to be in the same group, it must share the same voltage supply, current consumption, communication technique through the interface, and output the signal at the range of 0 - 10 VDC or 4 - 20 mA [12].
+The sensors will have a variety of Input/Output (I/O) ports.
+For a sensor to be in the same group, it must share the same voltage supply, current consumption, communication technique through the interface, and output the signal at the range of 0 - 10 VDC for analog voltage or 4 - 20 mA for analog current [11].

 3. Each sensor must be able to communicate with the microcontroller using a communicative language.
 The sensors shall communicate through Serial Peripheral Interface (SPI), Universal Asynchronous Receiver-Transmitter (UART), or Inter-Integrated Circuit (I2C).
 The microcontroller for this design will also be able to communicate with those same data transfer techniques.